vigneshkrishnamoorthy/dotfiles/README.md

 # Dotfiles

 The list of configuration files contained in the repo is here.
 Use gnu-stow directly to avoid all sort of pains from now on.
+Here are a few additional packages that have to be installed to make this work:

+- `wmutils`: window manipulation for KeepassX system.
+- `xdotool`: window manipulation for the jrnl system in place.

 ## i3 Setup